Man killed by deputy recalled as storyteller, jokester

 “No matter what his past reflects, it still doesn’t give him (the deputy) the right to shoot him, period,” said Daniel Bowser, who said he had been friends with Brown for 30 years.

 Authorities have said little about how the shooting transpired and have not revealed what the search warrant was for.
+On the day before the shooting, nearby Dare County had issued two arrest warrants for Brown on drug-related charges including possession with intent to sell cocaine, according to court documents released Thursday.
+The sheriff’s offices in Pasquotank and Dare counties and the prosecutor who oversees both places, District Attorney Andrew Womble, didn’t immediately respond to emails asking about the arrest warrants.

+Pasquotank County Sheriff Tommy Wooten II has said a deputy from his department shot Brown, but that a Dare County law enforcement officer was also present.

-The state Bureau of Investigation will turn over its findings to District Attorney Andrew Womble, who said Wednesday that he was looking for “accurate” not “fast” answers.
+The state Bureau of Investigation will turn over its findings to Womble, who said Wednesday that he was looking for “accurate” not “fast” answers.

 An eyewitness said that deputies fired at Brown multiple times as he tried to drive away.
 The car skidded out of Brown’s yard and eventually hit a tree, said Demetria Williams, who lives on the same street.
 A car authorities removed from the scene appeared to have multiple bullet holes.